Fellow-Consulting-AG/docapp-docs/docs/en/docbits/export/infor-ion.md

 ---
 title: "Export to Infor ION and IDM"
-description: Step by Step guide how to export documents from Docbits (DOC²) to Infor Document Management (IDM) with publishing the values in a seperate Sync.CaptureDocument BOD.
+description: Step by Step guide how to export documents from DocBits (DOC²) to Infor Document Management (IDM) with publishing the values in a seperate Sync.CaptureDocument BOD.
 icon: material/application-export
 date: "2021-10-22"
 tags:
-  - Docbits (DOC²)
+  - DocBits (DOC²)
   - Export
   - Infor
   - Infor OS